Knowledge base

 - Browse the locations to select the files to attach to the message:

-Attach kDrive files to the message
+Attach kDrive files to your message

 To add an existing attachment from kDrive: